Back to blog

 })

 1. Audit your document sources.
 List every source that populates your vector store.
-Classify each as high-trust (internal only, controlled authors) or low-trust (user uploads, web scraping, third-party APIs).
+Classify each as high-trust (internal, controlled authors) or low-trust (uploads, web scraping, third-party APIs).

 2. Add query validation.
-Wrap your RAG entry point with a SafePrompt validation call before the retrieval step.
-This takes under 15 minutes with any of the examples above.
+Wrap your RAG entry point with a SafePrompt call before retrieval.
+This is a short change with any example above.

-3. Add chunk validation at retrieval time.
-Modify your retrieval function or add a postprocessor (LlamaIndex) / chain step (LangChain) to filter chunks through SafePrompt before context assembly.
+3. Add chunk validation at retrieval.
+Add a postprocessor (LlamaIndex) or a chain step (LangChain) to filter chunks before context assembly.

-4. Add ingestion-time validation for new documents.
-In your document ingestion pipeline, validate each chunk before it is embedded and stored.
-This keeps your vector index clean.
+4. Add ingestion-time validation.
+Validate each chunk before it is embedded and stored, to keep the index clean.

-5. Update your system prompt framing.
-Add explicit delimiters around retrieved context and instruct the model not to follow instructions embedded in context blocks.
+5. Update your system-prompt framing.
+Add delimiters around retrieved context and instruct the model not to follow instructions inside it.

 6. Test with synthetic poisoned documents.
-Create a test document containing a known injection payload and verify that it is blocked before reaching the LLM.
-Confirm that legitimate queries still work correctly.
+Verify a known payload is blocked before reaching the LLM, and that legitimate queries still work.

 Protect Your AI Applications